Dani3lSun/apex-plugin-dropzone/README.md

 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" address="127.0.0.1" maxPostSize="15728640" />
 ```

 This example sets maxPostSize to 15MB or 15728640 bytes.
+Setting the maxPostSize attribute to a value less than zero (e.g -1) disables the whole limitation.
+More about it in the [Tomcat 8 Documentation](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Attributes)

 ## Demo Application
 https://apex.oracle.com/pls/apex/f?p=APEXPLUGIN